belushkin/nft/README.md

 # nft
 NFT collection for OpenSea

-## Presentation of existed NFT represented in 1 webpage
+## Existing NFT represented in 1 webpage